isralduke/thatbook/23-isaiah.md

 > the one who refuses to profit from oppressive measures
 > and rejects a bribe;
 > the one who does not plot violent crimes
-> and does not seek to harm others—
+> and does not seek to harm others —
 > <a name="33:16">33:16</a> This is the person who will live in a secure place;
 > he will find safety in the rocky, mountain strongholds;
 > he will have food